 What Is the Workers Compensation Offset Rule?

-Employees who get hurt or sick at work may qualify for workers’ compensation benefits.
+Employees with on-the-job injuries or illnesses may qualify for workers’ compensation benefits.
 Federal or state agencies, employers, or insurance companies pay workers’ comp benefits until injured workers can go back to their jobs again.

 Some workers who are eligible for Social Security disability benefits (SSDI or SSI) may also qualify for workers’ comp.
 But since both are government programs, workers can’t receive full Social Security benefits and workers’ compensation at the same time.
 That’s because the workers compensation offset rule won’t allow that to happen.